Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 -`bosh exec launch -s zenodoID example_invocation.json` to execute the tool with the arguments described in the `example_invocation.json` file.

 Boutiques will automatically and transparently download and execute the image containing the tools, making them easy to use anywhere.

-## Send your descriptor to the VIP team

-Once you have built your image and your Boutiques descriptor is ready, you can send it via email to the VIP team at [vip-support@creatis.insa-lyon.fr](mailto:vip-support@creatis.insa-lyon.fr) (just join the json file and explain that you would like to add your method to VIP for the MSSeg challenge).
-Once the VIP team has installed your method on the platform, you will be able to execute it on the example data for testing purposes through [the VIP interface](https://vip.creatis.insa-lyon.fr/).
-You will have to carefully validate the results obtained on VIP with the testing data and report to the VIP team if you encounter any issues.

-That's it!
-You have successfully submitted your method to the MSSeg Challenge.
-Once all methods have been evaluation on all 60 patients of the test dataset, results will be published in a dedicated publication.